X.Org Server: History

 Some of our efforts here have been technological – one of the driving efforts of the conversions from Imake to automake and from CVS to git was to make use of tools developers would already be familiar and productive with from other projects.
 The Modularization project, which broke up X.Org from one giant tree into over 200 small ones, had the goal of making it possible to fix a bug in a single library or driver without having to download and build many megabytes of software & fonts that were not being changed.

 In the 7.1 release, the KDrive framework (a small implementation of X written by Keith Packard, which was not based on XFree86 that X.Org developers used as a testing ground for new ideas, such as EXA) was integrated into the main codebase of X.Org server.

 In 2008, the new DRI2, based on the kernel mode-setting (KMS) driver, replaced DRI.
 This change also set a major milestone in the X.Org server architecture, as the drivers were moved out from the server and user space (UMS) to the kernel space.

 In 2013, the initial versions of DRI3 and Present extensions were written and coded by Keith Packard to provide a faster and tearing-free 2D rendering.
 By the end of the year the implementation of GLX was rewritten by Adam Jackson at Red Hat.

-In June 2025, an unofficial fork of X.Org Server called Xlibre was released.
+In June of 2025, a fork of the X.Org Server called X11Libre was released in response to perceived stagnation.

+The X11Libre Xserver has decided to include unreleased features from the original X.Org server.

+This server uses a TearFree modesetting driver while also offering an optional atomic modesetting driver.

+The fork is notably against the use of systemd, so it has primary support for seatd.